 - You should also identify the hooks, i.e. the selling points unique to your product that can distinguish it from similar solutions.

-It is also helpful at this stage to detail and determine what sort of results your users will get and what your program will include.
+It is also helpful at this stage to detail and

 Don’t use too many features to expand the program - take a simple approach and use market insight to keep it focused.